White Tea

 The highest grade of white tea, made exclusively from unopened buds covered in silvery-white down.
-From Fuding in Fujian province, this delicate tea offers subtle sweetness with notes of melon, hay, and honey.
+Subtle sweetness with notes of melon, hay, and honey.

 Flavor Profile